THIS IS HOW IT WORKS IN THE SOIL

-Soil microbes mobilise from organic and mineral soil forms important biogenic elements for plant growth and release or remove into the soil various vitamins, antibiotics and growth-promoting substances, which is why microbe activity in the soil is critical for the entire range of processes conditioning the different physical and chemical processes responsible for the supply of nutrients to plant roots.
-Soil bacteria have a significant impact on overall soil productivity and the quality of plant production.
-They fix atmospheric nitrogen, make accessible the nutrients solubilize difficult to access, such as phosphorus, contribute to the mineralisation of organic matter and accelerate the decomposition of plant matter or primary organic matter in the soil, which affects the soil-forming process and soil properties.
+Soil microorganisms mobilize biogenic elements from organic and mineral soil forms that are important for plants.
+They release or secrete various vitamins, antibiotics and growth-supporting substances (stimulants) into the environment.
+Therefore, microbial life in soil determines a whole range of processes that are responsible for the course of various physical and chemical processes which specifically affect the nutrient supply to the plant roots.
+Soil bacteria significantly affect the overall soil productivity and the quality of plant production.
+They fix atmospheric nitrogen, make hard-to-access forms of nutrients available, e.g. phosphorus, they participate on the mineralization of organic substances and accelerate the decomposition of plant residues or primary organic matter in the soil, which affects the soil-forming process and the soil properties.

 N